-These interim condensed consolidated financial statements were approved for issue by the Board of Directors of Orbit Garant Drilling Inc. on December 8, 2011.
+These interim condensed consolidated financial statements were approved for issue by the Board of Directors of Orbit Garant Drilling Inc. on May 9, 2012.

 These interim condensed consolidated financial statements has been prepared on a historical cost basis, except for the contingent liability, which have been measured at fair value and are presented in Canadian dollars, which is the currency of the primary economic environment in which the Company and its subsidiaries operate ("functional currency").
-These interim condensed consolidated financial statements have been presented in Canadian dollars.